Israel Folau and Rugby Australia in mediation over sacking

-Sacked Wallaby Israel Folau and Rugby Australia are meeting in a Melbourne courtroom in a bid to reach a settlement over his $14 million compensation claim.
+Sacked Wallaby Israel Folau and representatives of Rugby Australia spent most of Monday meeting in a Melbourne courtroom to try to reach a settlement over his $14 million compensation claim.

-The sacked Wallaby and his netballer wife Maria Folau went to the Federal Court on Monday for a mediation meeting over his claim against Rugby Australia.
+The sacked Wallaby was joined by his netballer wife Maria Folau when he went to the Federal Court early on Monday for a mediation meeting over his claim against Rugby Australia.

+The Folaus led a prayer circle with supporters outside court before heading into the talks.

-His former employers insist they did the right thing sacking him, while Folau wants “the truth” to be be upheld.
+Folau’s former employers insist they did the right thing sacking him, while the former star says he wants “the truth” to be be upheld.

 Folau claims he was wrongfully dismissed by Rugby Australia and Rugby NSW after a controversial Instagram post in April condemning “drunks” and “homosexuals” and warning “hell awaits” them.

-“Israel admitted he had caused harm with his comments and stated that he would not curb his social media use and will post whatever he likes whenever he feels the need to share his views,” Rugby Australia chief executive Raelene Castle told reporters outside court on Monday.
+“Israel admitted he had caused harm with his comments and stated that he would not curb his social media use and will post whatever he likes whenever he feels the need to share his views,” Rugby Australia chief executive Raelene Castle said outside court on Monday.

 The former rugby league and AFL player last week increased his compensation claim from $10 million to $14 million, and said the Wallabies would have done better in the 2019 Rugby World Cup if he was playing.